Product Portfolio

 I built the frameworks to execute at scale

 When coffee shops came calling, I led a ground-up redesign: 9 direct reports across mechanical, software, and electrical, $1.5M budget, and a far more sophisticated product.
-I built the process from scratch, pushed the dispenser through NSF certification, and presented company-wide monthly on how we tracked against KPIs.
+I built the process from scratch and navigated NSF certification alongside active development — meeting strict commercial food safety requirements without slowing the release timeline.
 134 units deployed.
 1M+ drinks dispensed.
 99.9% uptime.

 Sidework Gen 3